 This is a classic, at least to me!

 The combo of chili oil and natto is one of the best!
-I personally would add a bit of chilli oil in natto even when I was a kid.
+I would add some chili oil in natto even when I was a kid.
 It adds a nice spicy kick.

 - When to add: Mix in